zimgong/Wikiplex/README.md

 ---

+## Description

+This project is a Wikipedia search engine with a dataset of 200k documents for demo.
+The demo search engine contains the following components:

+1. **Document Preprocessing**: The documents are preprocessed using a nltk tokenizer with stopwords removed.

+2. **Document Augmentation**: The documents are augmented with queries generated using the `doc2query` model.

+3. **Indexing**: The documents are indexed using an inverted index respectively for the title and the body with minimum word frequency filtering.

+4. **Non-ML Ranking**: The search engine supports the following types of non-machine-learning rankers:
+    - Word Count Cosine Similarity
+    - Dirichlet LM
+    - BM25
+    - Pivoted Normalization
+    - TF-IDF

+5. **Learning to Rank (L2R)**: The search engine supports a learning to rank model using LambdaMART with the following features:
+    - Document, title, and query length and TF, TF-IDF scores.
+    - Non-ML ranker scores.
+    - PageRank, HITS hub and authority scores.
+    - Cross-encoder scores.
+    - Document categories.

+6. **Vector Ranking**: The search engine supports a vector-based ranker using pre-trained models of both Bi-Encoder and Cross-Encoder from the HuggingFace Transformers library.

+7. **Pseudo-feedback**: The search engine supports pseudo-feedback for the non-ML rankers and the L2R model by assuming the top `n` documents are relevant and updating the query.

+8. **Personalization**: The search engine supports personalization using the PersonalizedBM25 model.

+9. **Caching**: The essential data structures and ML models are cached to improve the performance of the search engine.

+10. **Relevance Scoring**: MAP and NDCG scores are used to evaluate the relevance of the search results.

+11. **Fairness Scoring**: The search engine supports fairness scoring using the NFAIRR metric.

+12. **Increasing Diversity**: The search engine supports the MMR algorithm to increase the diversity of the search results.

 ## Data

 1. The `wikipedia_1M_dataset.jsonl.gz` dataset contains 1 million Wikipedia articles.
 The `wikipedia_200k_dataset.jsonl.gz` dataset is a reduced version containing 200 thousand Wikipedia articles.
 Both datasets are in JSONL format where each lines is a separate JSON of the following format.